What Is the Family and Medical Leave Act?

-Once a department has learned of a potential FMLA-qualifying event, the department must determine an employee’s FMLA eligibility status and provide the employee with these three documents within five business days:
+Once Leave Administration has learned of a potential FMLA-qualifying event, a leave specialist must determine an employee’s FMLA eligibility status and provide the employee with these three documents within five business days:

 Documentation in Support of an FMLA-Qualifying Absence

 The University generally does not require documentation from an employee verifying the reason for an FMLA absence.
-However, in some cases University departments may require an employee to submit certifying documents.
+However, in some cases the University may require an employee to submit certifying documents.
 The University can deny FMLA leave if the employee doesn't provide the information.